UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m4-reflection.md

 4. [Performance Improvement](https://github.com/UBC-MDS/DSCI-532_2024_19_food-price-tracker/issues/105)
 - The country data is cached once pulled through API, which is later used when the previous visited country is visited again.
 This saves the API call and the processing time for fetching the data via the API and increase the efficiency.
 - The computation time is further reduced during the data transformation by removing redundant filtering or slow of the data, e.g. replacing `numpy.apply` with similar functions.
+- Dynamic charting of commodities was implemented by storing and retrieving the current charts shown, checking for differences, and if applicable, reusing existing charts.
+This significantly reduced processing time in the basic view.
 - As the data is fetched in real-time and cached instead of long-term storage, binary format might not be applicable for the improvement as [commented by Joel](https://github.com/UBC-MDS/DSCI-532_2024_19_food-price-tracker/issues/105)

 5. [Other fixes and touch-ups](https://github.com/UBC-MDS/DSCI-532_2024_19_food-price-tracker/issues/106)